-A lot or a little?
+A Lot or a Little?

 Parents need to know that No Good Nick is a Netflix series about a teen who cons a family into taking her in by posing as a hard-luck relative, all while plotting to swindle them out of lots of money.
 The enigmatic show casts Nick (Siena Agudong) as a genuinely likable, sympathetic figure who's been victimized by the adults in her life, even as she schemes against the kind people who welcome her into their home.
 This makes the series a somewhat complicated watch, despite the moments of levity related to family dynamics and the otherwise sitcom-y feel.
 While violence isn't shown on-screen, it's implied at times, most notably in a scene where a man's face is bloodied and his arm is in a cast after what's implied was a beatdown for financial default.
-This show's decidedly dark themes, occasional salty language, and adult drinking make it a more appropriate watch for tweens and up than for younger viewers.
+This show's decidedly dark themes, occasional salty language, teen romance, and adult drinking make it a more appropriate watch for tweens and up than for younger viewers.

 Packaged as a sitcom but involving some darker themes, this series takes time to gain traction and build intrigue.
 The characters' chemistry doesn't impress right off the bat, and despite her efforts to ensure otherwise, the many holes in Nick's story practically beg discovery from the all-too-naïve Thompsons.
 As her foster parents multitask to help cover her lies and cons and as another shadowy figure pulls strings from the background, a lot is left unresolved.
 Eventually viewers' persistence is rewarded with a plot that becomes more enticing as it plays out.